quipucords/quipucords/docs/source/troubleshooting.rst

 Troubleshooting the Server
 --------------------------
 Logs from the server are mapped from the running container into a users specified directory.
-If you used the defaults found in `Selecting the Quipucords Server Configuration Options <configure.html#selecting-the-quipucords-server-configuration-options>`_ section, the directory would be ``~/quipucords/log``.
+If you used the defaults found in the `Selecting the Quipucords Server Configuration Options <configure.html#selecting-the-quipucords-server-configuration-options>`_ section, the directory would be ``~/quipucords/log``.
 You will find three log files within this directory:

 - **supervisord.log**
   - Logs for the supervisor service that keeps the server running in case of unexpected issues